NikolaDucak/caps-log/README.md

 to visualise how (in)consistent your habits & activities are.

 Clicking on a date or pressing enter when a date is focused will (maybe) open that log file in an editor.
-Currently clog uses your `$EDITOR` environment variable to start the editor, if that environment variable is set.
+Currently `caps-log` uses your `$EDITOR` environment variable to start the editor, if that environment variable is set.
 Otherwise this functionality is disabled.
 This looks pretty cool with terminal based editors.

 **Note**